-APPENDIX 5 - FHP AND AOP CHECKLISTS
+Appendix 4-FHP and AOP CHECKLISTS

-Forest Harvest Plan Checklist Area Company Submission Date Date Dispos ition Number sition Issued ition Expires APPROVAL ITEM 1) Has the FHP been validated by an RFP?
-Yes/No (Company) INITIAL/DATE (ESRD) 2) Is the Planned SHS Variance <20% compartment/decade?
+Forest Harvest Plan Checklist Area Disposition Number Company Date Disposition Expires Submission Date Date Disposition Expires APPROVALITEM Yes/No (Company) INITIAL/DATE (ESRD) 1) Has the FHP been validated by an RFP? \exists 2) Is the Planned SHS Variance <20% compartment/decade?
 3) Is the sum of proposed area to harvest and previously harvested area (since SHS approval) less than or equal to 100% of the SHS area?
 4) Is a Compartment Assessment required?
 5) Does the FHP adhere to all Ground Rules?
-Company (Y,N,N/A) Company Comments (optional) ESRD (Y,N,N/A) ESRD Comments (optional) inistrative Considerations Has a copy of the FHP been provided to: - Area Planning Forester? - Forest Officer? - Fish & Wildlife? - Other?
+Company Comments ISI (YAN)/A) (optional) (YAN) A. Administrative Considerations Has a copy of the FHP been provided to: - Area Planning Forester? - Forest Officer? - Fish & Wildlife? - Other?
 Is the FHP consistent with approved higher order plans (DFMP, SHS, GDP)?
 Has the required disposition been issued and is active?
-Is the FHP complete and legible? - maps - block tables - - detailed block plans where requested - contingency plans B. Utilization Has the SHS variance been reported and summarized for the FHP?
-Does the utilization standard match tenure document? , Are the deviations from utilization standards identified, explained and justified (rub posts, high stumps, retention, etc)?
-If there are no deviations, enter N/A. C. Gro md Rule Deviations - Complete if answered "NO" to Approval Item #5 (top of page), otherwise enter N/ 'A Have all the blocks containing ground rule deviations been identified?
+Is the FHP complete and legible? - maps - block tables - detailed block plans where requested - contingency plans B. Utilization Has the SHS variance been reported and summarized for the FHP?
+Does the utilization standard match tenure document?
+Are the deviations from utilization standards identified, explained and justified (rub posts, high stumps, retention, etc.)?
+If there are no deviations, enter N/A. C. Ground Rule Deviations - Complete if answered "NO" to Approval Item #5 (top of page), otherwise enter N/A Have all the blocks containing ground rule deviations been identified?
 Has an explanation and justification been provided for all ground rule deviations?
-D Inter gration with Other Users.
+D. Integration with Other Users.
 If the plan is not integrated, has an explanation and justification been provided?
 Has the recipient of incidental volumes and chargeability been identified?
-If there are none, enter er N/Δ - Have all the effected trappers been identified and contacted?
-If there are none, enter N/A. Have known trapper cabins, trails and other improvements been identified and integrated into the he plan?
+If there are none, enter N/A. - Have all the effected trappers been identified and contacted?
+If there are none, enter N/A. Have known trapper cabins, trails and other improvements been identified and integrated into the plan?
 If there are none, enter N/A. Have known recreational groups been identified and contacted where issues have been observed?
 If there are none, enter N/A. Has a GTA been completed and grazing disposition holders been contacted (Directive 2006-01)?
-If there are none, enter N/A. Have the required historical resource assessments been completed and, if necessary, integrated into the plan?
+If there are none, enter N/A. - Have the required historical resource assessments been completed and, if necessary, integrated into the plan?
 Have all issues raised by other users or the public regarding this plan been documented?
-If there are none, enter N/A. Have potential land use conflicts been documented and mitigated (PNT, CNT, road use agreem enter N/A.
+If there are none, enter N/A. Have potential land use conflicts been documented and mitigated (PNT, CNT, road use agreements, etc.)?
+If there are none, enter N/A.